 When my mum first arrived in Australia back in the 1980’s these types of noodles were simply not available, so she used to make them by hand.
 This was a very long and strenuous process since she didn’t have any gadgets to help her.
 Fast forward to today, you can readily find banh canh noodles in many Asian groceries.

 The Cong Thanh brand below is the one I prefer to use (this is not a sponsored post).
 If you can’t find this then use tapioca noodles, udon noodles or any other noodles that has “banh canh” on the label.

-It is really important to properly prep the noodles in a way so that they do not break up and turn to mush.
-Here are a few pointers to give you the best results.
+It is really important to properly prep the noodles so they do not break up and turn to mush.
+Here are a few pointers to give you the best results:

 - Always warm the noodles in the microwave first.
-If you put cold noodles into a soup, they will just break up.
+If you put cold noodles into soup they will just break up.

 - The noodles need to be dunked in boiling water to soften and remove the oils, impurities and smell.
 This is very important to preserve the taste and aroma of your noodle soup.

 - There are two ways to serve the noodles:

 - The first option is to place the noodles into the pot and allow them to warm through just before serving.
 As soon as they are ready, ladle them into your bowls and serve.
 Note: do not let them sit in the soup too long or it will soak up a lot of the liquid.
-You will also need to strain any leftover noodles that will not be served.
-This is to prevent the noodles absorbing all the soup and becoming soft and bloated.
+You will also need to strain any leftover noodles that will not be served to prevent them absorbing all the soup and becoming soft and bloated.
 I usually put them in a plastic container to have the next day.

 - The second option is to divide the noodles into bowls after dunking it in boiling water, then pour the boiling noodle soup over the top.
-The benefit from this is that you will only use as much as you need, but you don’t get as much flavour in the noodles.
+The benefit of this is you will only use as much as you need, but you won’t get as much flavour in the noodles.